tale-toul/Harbor/terraform/Readme.md

 https://www.terraform.io

-All the resources created for this project will have the tag Project="harbor" to make them easily identifiable
+All the resources created for this project that support tags, will have the tag Project="harbor" to make them easily identifiable.

 ### Terraform installation